 Maintenance should include draining the water from the pump after each use.
 Leaving water inside the pump can damage it, requiring the replacement of parts (like the seals, for example).
 If a soap tank is used, make sure that it is rinsed out as well.
 Remember that the pump inlet screen will need cleaning too.

 Other long-term storage steps include removing any spark plug wires.
-If the pressure washer is being stored in extremely cold environments, consider adding a fuel stabilizer to prevent issues with the gas.
+If the pressure washer is being stored in extremely cold environments, consider adding a fuel stabilizer to prevent issues with the gas pressure washer.
 Verify that all cords, hoses, and other accessories are stored securely to prevent damage.
 In the spring, the spark plugs can be replaced and fresh fuel added.

 It is our hope that the information provided will prove useful when looking into purchasing the best pressure washer.
 There are many reasons that a homeowner can justify owning a washer, including general cleaning and property upkeep.
 A good pressure washer can clean things that were next to impossible previously.
 The time that is saved can be spent on leisure or other projects.

 Higher rated gas powered washers should serve larger properties with multi-level homes more efficiently.
-No matter which you decide, keep clean and stay busy!
+No matter what you decide, keep clean and stay busy!